frc-2175/website/README.md

 6. lastly, to remotely deploy website changes, go to the root directory of this wesbite repository, and look for "deploy.bat" ->Then run it
-    ->To confirm success, the terminal might say "HEAD is now at [commit id] [commit title]" ->Ex: HEAD is now at e1cca3b Removed the login requirement to see registration
+      -> you could either do this by opening file explorer then clicking it, or -> you could go into the vscode terminal and type deploy.bat ->To confirm success, the terminal might say "HEAD is now at [commit id] [commit title]" ->Ex: HEAD is now at e1cca3b Removed the login requirement to see registration